differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 #### The Cohen--Nissim Attack ####

 Instead of specifying each row with a separate condition, the Cohen--Nissim attack uses an ad hoc *hash function* to extract entropy from the data itself in order to systematically choose the needed subsets.
 Suppose we have a list of the values in the database's  `clientId` column, and we want to recover the `loanStatus` secret bit.
-Rather than explicitly enumerating the `clientId`s for a random subset of the rows to include in each query, we can write a boolean-valued function which evaluates to true on about half of the `clientIds and ask Diffix to include only the rows for which the condition is true.
+Rather than explicitly enumerating the `clientId`s for a random subset of the rows to include in each query, we can write a boolean-valued function which evaluates to true on about half of the `clientId`s and ask Diffix to include only the rows for which the condition is true.
 In this way, instead of first choosing a subset of rows and then asking Diffix about those rows, we choose this function and use its evaluation to specify our random subset.

-After some experimentation with the language restrictions, Cohen-Nissim settled on the following:
+After some experimentation with the language restrictions, Cohen and Nissim settled on the following:
   ```SQL
 ...
 WHERE FLOOR(100 * ((clientId * 2)^0.7))